 Day two

-Develop an understanding of the role of force incident manager in dealing with an array of incidents including kidnap, suspicious packages and high-risk missing persons.
-Developing an understanding of how and when to record rationale.
-Speakers from external partners will provide a greater understanding of our emergency partners such as fire and ambulance.
+Develop an understanding of the role of force incident manager in dealing with a wide range of incidents, including bombs and suspicious packages, high‑risk missing persons and other incidents requiring tactical command approaches to incident management.
+Gain an understanding of how and when to record decision‑making rationale.
+External speakers will provide greater insight into the roles of our emergency partners, such as fire and ambulance services.

 Day three